Blacksburg Service Levels

 ADA Grievance Procedure (143 kb pdf)

-BT ACCESS is a paratransit door-to-door service complementing fixed route bus service in Blacksburg.
+BT Access is a paratransit door-to-door service complementing fixed route bus service in Blacksburg.
 The service is available for persons with a temporary or permanent disability who meet the criteria established under the Americans with Disabilities Act.
-Passengers must be certified to use BT ACCESS, applications can be downloaded here, or can be mailed by request by calling 540-443-1533 or 540-961-1803.
-Please review the fare page for applicable fares; monthly passes are accepted on BT ACCESS.
+Passengers must be certified to use BT Access, applications can be downloaded here, or can be mailed by request by calling 540-443-1533.
+Blacksburg Transit is fare free, including BT Access.

 A new Rider's Guide goes into effect on January 1, 2021; all passengers should familarize themselves with the new guide as several changes have been implemented.
 The guide can be downloaded from the links below.
 The Ride Guide was updated in June 2021 to reflect an updated Service Animal policy.